leikareipa/leikareipa.github.io/blog/low-hanging-code-optimizing-with-gpt/content.md

 ## BVH creation

-Prompt&mdash;<i>This TypeScript code creates a bounding volume hierarchy from a mesh of triangles, for ray tracing.
-Suggest some ways to speed up the creation of the BVH, then some ways to improve the quality of the BVH for better render performance.</i>
+> <i>"This TypeScript code creates a bounding volume hierarchy from a mesh of triangles, for ray tracing.
+Suggest some ways to speed up the creation of the BVH, then some ways to improve the quality of the BVH for better render performance."</i>

+> Input code
 ```typescript
 // An AABB encompassing the entire scene and from which further splits are made.
 const baseAABB: AABB = Wray.aabb(scene, false);